Shell Field Guide

 This is a lame example, but I hope it shows the use case, it allows you to group already existing functions while taking advantage of a fixed looping iterator, and leaving traces of the current loop vars in the global "variable" environment.

-create_user() { uname="u$1" # leave uname in the global env so later functions see it http :8080/users name="$uname" } create_pet() { pname="p$1" http :8080/users/$uname/pets name="$pname" } create_bundle() { create_user $1 create_pet $1 } do_times() { local n=$1; shift for i in $(seq $n); do "[email protected]" $i done } do_times 15 create_bundle
+create_user() { uname="u$1" # leave uname in the global env so later functions see it http :8080/users name="$uname" } create_pet() { pname="p$1" http :8080/users/$uname/pets name="$pname" } create_bundle() { create_user $1 create_pet $1 } do_times() { local n=$1; shift for i in $(seq $n); do "$@" $i done } do_times 15 create_bundle

 A bit more complex is runnning a command to every repo in an org:

-run_tests() { ./ci/test.sh } foreach_repo_with_index() { local counter=0 local repos=$(http https://api.github.com/users/$1/repos) shift for entry in $(echo $repos | jq -r '.[].git_url'); do (git_clone_tmp $entry master cd $tmpath "[email protected]" $counter $entry ) ((counter=counter+1)) done } foreach_plugin_with_index kidd run_tests
+run_tests() { ./ci/test.sh } foreach_repo_with_index() { local counter=0 local repos=$(http https://api.github.com/users/$1/repos) shift for entry in $(echo $repos | jq -r '.[].git_url'); do (git_clone_tmp $entry master cd $tmpath "$@" $counter $entry ) ((counter=counter+1)) done } foreach_repo_with_index kidd run_tests

-4.28 undestand <(foo) and >(foo)
+4.35 <(foo) and >(foo)

 Some commands ask for files as inputs.
 And sometimes you have that